 Our global network provides highly available, highly redundant storage, bandwidth, and computing resources in support of our services and solutions.
-This architecture, managed by our proprietary software, automatically responds to network and datacenter outages and disruptions.
-All of our delivery locations are interconnected via our global network and also connected to multiple Internet backbone and broadband Internet service provider (ISP) networks.
+This architecture, managed by our proprietary software, automatically responds to network and data center outages and disruptions.
+All of our delivery locations are interconnected via our global network and are connected to multiple internet backbone and broadband internet service provider (ISP) networks.
 This global network has three main features: